 6. Catch a free movie

 Tons of theaters in and around Columbus host free movie events like the America’s Greatest Films series at the historic Drexel Theatre.
 With great opportunities like this you can see a movie for free, but still get out of the house and have that great movie theater experience.
-August 1 will be the next free movie event and it’s one of my all-time favorites, The Goonies.
+May 7 will be the next free movie event and it’s one of my all-time favorites, Pulp Fiction (1994).

 7. Escape to the Chadwick Arboretum